Increased cross-border sales through eCommerce and sales to Chinese tourists

 A large number of Chinese tourists, with higher expenditure

 The recovery of the tourism sector after the COVID crisis is well underway.
 With the reopening of borders by China, a greater influx of Chinese tourists to Europe is expected.
 Although some sources are less optimistic, they still point to 2024 as the date of full tourism recovery to the same pre-pandemic levels.
-In any case, this is a visitor with a high average spent, and it is necessary to prepare a shopping experience to match.
+This is a visitor with a high average spent, and preparing a shopping experience to match is vital.

 Small and large retailers must strengthen their infrastructure to respond to the new demands of the consumer.
 The Chinese customer has a high level of purchasing power and digital literacy.

-How to sell to the Chinese consumer: tourist or online
+How to sell to the Chinese consumer: in-store or online

-To sell to the Chinese consumer, it is essential to offer them a shopping experience that responds to their consumption habits and is based on their usual shopping methods.
-Offering different shopping channels, they are used to finding in their favourite stores and allowing them to pay through their usual payment methods.
+To sell to the Chinese consumer, offering them a shopping experience that responds to their consumption habits and is based on their preferred shopping methods is essential.
+Shops must offer different shopping channels they are used to finding in their favourite stores and allow for payment through their chosen payment method.

-Putting yourself in the hands of a financial expert is an almost indispensable requirement to understand the international panorama and offer the best to the end customer, regardless of their origin.
+Receiving financial expert advice is an almost indispensable requirement to understand the international payment landscape and offer the best to the end customer, regardless of their origin.
 This is what we offer you from PayXpert: a complete solution of fintech tools to adapt your business to the demands of, in this case, the Chinese tourist.

 Omnichannel payments offer more ways for the customer to complete the payment and optimise the entire shopping process and experience by allowing the customer to experience each stage in a different sales channel.

-Some examples are: click and collect.
+Click and collect.
 Thanks to this method, the customer can review your catalogue from home, through the web or mobile store, place the order and pay through the eCommerce payment gateway.
-And, finally, go to pick up the order once it arrives at the store selected as the pickup point.
+And finally, go to pick up the order once it arrives at the store selected as the pickup point.